CDD refresh for existing accountancy clients: What should be checked?

 Business activity, services, and client profile

-Also consider whether the firm’s role has changed.
-Limited payroll support may carry a different AML profile from broader advisory work, depending on what the firm actually provides.
+Also consider whether the firm’s own role has changed.
+Limited payroll support may not carry the same AML profile as wider advisory work, depending on what the firm actually provides.

 Risk factors, jurisdictions, PEPs, sanctions, and adverse information